Preferred Name: Dave Reuben

 Andrea received her Bachelor of Arts degree in Gerontology and Master of Science degree in Health Policy and Management from Mount St. Mary’s University.
 Before joining the ADC, Andrea had experience in skilled nursing facility social services and case management.
 She has been with the ADC program for over four years and now splits her time as the lead Dementia Care Assistant with the local program and as a project manager for the ADC national dissemination efforts.

 Casey has been working in the healthcare industry for over 8 years.
 Prior to joining the ADC, she worked in a community pharmacy helping a diverse range of patients across Central and Southern California.
 She enjoys getting to know her patients and finding solutions to their concerns.
 Casey is excited to join the ADC and wants to continue her passion to improve the quality of care and life for patients in the ADC program.

-Dora is veteran of the USAR where she served as a Medical Specialist for eight years.
+Dora is a veteran of the USAR where she served as a Medical Specialist for eight years.
 She has spent the last 6 years working as an Administrative Assistant, at Easterseals Southern California Autism therapy clinic for children affected by Autism and behavioral challenges.
 In addition to her role as administrative assistant; she sourced and developed additional programs, which provided families with helpful resources and discounts.
 These discounts and resources provided access to local beauty/barber shops, optometrist, doctors, dentist, and indoor play facilities that cater to children and adults with special needs.
 In addition, she is also a certified First Aid and CPR Instructor for the American Red Cross.
 Among her other talents and skills, she has a heavy background in marketing, sales and digital photography.
 In her spare time, she likes to spend time with her family, line dance, cycle, ski, roller skate, and travel.
 She joins the UCLA Health team bringing with her creativity, her attention to detail, organizational skills, and team playing attitude